grandadmiral-thrawn/metQC/_posts/2015-02-19-standard-deviation-of-wind-direction-and-other-wind-checks-for-portal-old-and-new-anemometers.markdown

 In short, taking the standard deviations of the mean is the best approach to represent the variability of the high resolution data at a daily scale.

+To see my post on the computation of the resultant vector, please visit [here](http://dataronin.github.io/codemonkey/2015/02/24/daily-wind/)